TheTechy/ultree/README.md

 # ultree
-A tiny javascript library for creating and managing interactive trees.
+ultree is a tiny javascript library for creating and managing interactive trees.

+ultree is a pure, native javascript library that doesn't require any other heavy libraries such as jQuery